summary

 Bill Summary

 An act relating to land use and development regulations; amending ss.
 125.022 and 166.033, F.S.; requiring the amount of application fees associated with development permits or orders to reasonably relate to certain costs; requiring such fees to be published on the county's or municipality's fee schedule, respectively; prohibiting such fees from being based on certain costs or valuations; amending s.
 163.31777, F.S.; requiring public schools interlocal agreements to address reasonable access to certain public easements and public rights-of-way; creating s.
-163.31803, F.S.; providing legislative intent; defining the term "large destination resort"; requiring local governments to administratively approve applications for minor special exceptions or variances submitted by large destination resorts that meet certain requirements; defining the term "minor special exception or variance"; amending s.
-163.3184, F.S.; requiring the transmittal and adoption of an amendment to the future land use element of a comprehensive plan to be by a majority vote of the members of the governing body; amending s.
-163.3194, F.S.; requiring local government comprehensive plans and land development regulations to include factors hb399 -04-e1 CS/for assessing the compatibility of certain residential uses; requiring land development regulations to incorporate measures for mitigating or minimizing potential incompatibility; requiring local government staff to meet certain requirements before recommending denial of certain applications on compatibility grounds; prohibiting a local government from denying certain applications on compatibility grounds if the applicant has proposed certain measures; providing an exception; requiring the denial of an application to specify with particularity certain information; authorizing a local government's approval of an application to include certain requirements or conditions; providing applicability; providing construction; amending s.
-553.382, F.S.; prohibiting residential manufactured buildings from being denied a building permit for placement on certain lots; requiring housing units located on a mobile home lot to be taxed in a specified manner and be subject to payments to a specified fund; creating s.
-553.385, F.S.; defining the terms "local government" and "off- site constructed residential dwelling"; requiring off- site constructed residential dwellings to be permitted as of right in certain zoning districts; prohibiting local governments from adopting or enforcing hb399 -04-e1 CS/regulations that treat off-site constructed residential dwellings in a specified manner; providing construction; providing requirements for compatibility and design standards; prohibiting a local government from regulating or restricting off-site constructed residential dwellings based on certain information; prohibiting a local government from adopting or enforcing certain ordinances, regulations, and policies; requiring local government regulations to be reasonable and uniformly enforced; requiring the Office of Program Policy Analysis and Government Accountability to conduct a specified study; providing study requirements; requiring the office to submit the results of the study to the Legislature by a specified date; providing effective dates.
+163.31803, F.S.; providing legislative intent; defining the term "large destination resort"; requiring local governments to administratively approve applications for minor special exceptions or variances submitted by large destination resorts that meet certain requirements; defining the term "minor special exception or variance"; providing for the expiration of specified provisions; creating s.
+163.31804, F.S.; prohibiting the conditioning of a local government permit or other approval for a facility that processes compost on a specified requirement; authorizing a local government to require certain landowners to supply certain turnouts; hb399 -05-erCS/2026 Legislature prohibiting a local government from requiring the purchase of additional property for a specified purpose; prohibiting local governments from revoking existing permits for such facilities under certain circumstances; amending s.
+163.3194, F.S.; requiring local government comprehensive plans and land development regulations to include factors for assessing the compatibility of certain residential uses; requiring land development regulations to incorporate measures for mitigating or minimizing potential incompatibility; requiring local government staff to meet certain requirements before recommending denial of certain applications on compatibility grounds; prohibiting a local government from denying certain applications on compatibility grounds if the applicant has proposed certain measures; providing an exception; requiring the denial of an application to specify with particularity certain information; authorizing a local government's approval of an application to include certain requirements or conditions; providing applicability; providing construction; amending s.
+553.382, F.S.; prohibiting residential manufactured buildings from being denied a building permit for placement on certain lots; requiring that certain housing units continue to meet hb399 -05-erCS/2026 Legislature certain requirements; requiring housing units located on a mobile home lot to be taxed in a specified manner and be subject to payments to a specified fund; creating s.
+553.385, F.S.; defining the terms "local government" and "off-site constructed residential dwelling"; requiring off-site constructed residential dwellings to be permitted as of right in certain zoning districts; prohibiting local governments from adopting or enforcing regulations that treat off-site constructed residential dwellings in a specified manner; providing construction; providing requirements for compatibility and design standards; prohibiting a local government from regulating or restricting off- site constructed residential dwellings based on certain information; prohibiting a local government from adopting or enforcing certain ordinances, regulations, and policies; requiring local government regulations to be reasonable and uniformly enforced; providing effective dates.

 AI Summary